Andrea Jaeger: Philanthropy

 Jaeger used her winnings from tennis to create the Silver Lining Foundation in 1990.
 The foundation's purpose was to provide long term care to children with cancer and children in need.
 Originally located in Aspen, Colorado, the organization transported groups of young cancer patients to Aspen for a week of support and activities, including horseback riding and whitewater rafting.
-The foundation also provided money for reunions, family campouts, college scholarships, medical internships, and other programs for children who could not travel.
-Her foundation is open year round, fundraises for donations to continue providing programs for long term care and a better quality of life to children with cancer and children in need.
+The foundation also provided money for programs for children who could not travel.
 The first contributor was John McEnroe.
-Many high-profile celebrities were involved due to respecting Jaeger’s lifetime commitment to helping children with cancer and children in need, including Andre Agassi, Pete Sampras, David Robinson, Cindy Crawford, David Foster and Kevin Costner.
+Many high-profile celebrities were involved, including Andre Agassi, Pete Sampras, David Robinson, Cindy Crawford, David Foster and Kevin Costner.
+The foundation was later renamed ‘Little Star Foundation’, paying tribute to Rhea Olsen, a teenager with cancer from Chicago.
+Olsen became best friends with Jaeger and became the first-ever paid employee of the Foundation.
+Jaeger helped Olsen for years before her death.

 In 1996, Jaeger received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, an award given annually by Jefferson Awards.

 Jaeger's autobiography, First Service, was published in 2004.
-In the book, she discussed her teenage years as a tennis player and her lifetime friendship with God and focus on serving God.
+In the book, she discussed her teenage years as a tennis player and her focus on serving God.
 All proceeds from the book were donated to children's charities.

-Jaeger’s Children’s Foundation was renamed ‘Little Star Foundation’, giving tribute to children who have passed and are still alive, especially giving tribute to Rhea Olsen, a teenager with cancer from Chicago.
-Olsen became best friends with Jaeger and became the first ever paid employee of the Foundation.
-Jaeger helped Olsen for years before the teen passed on from cancer.

-In 2006, Jaeger exchanged gifts with an Army Ranger serving in the Iraq War.
-Jaeger knew the boy since his cancer diagnosis and through her foundation had helped the boy through his cancer by providing support through her foundation.
-He gave her his dog tags, and she gave him her Olympic ring.

-In the aftermath of Hurricane Sandy, Jaeger’s Foundation provided food, medical, daily, educational and recreational supplies and support to help.
+In the aftermath of Hurricane Sandy, and other natural disasters, Jaeger's Foundation provided food, medical, daily, educational and recreational supplies and support to help.

-In April 2007, Jaeger and several former athletes, including Andre Agassi, Lance Armstrong, Tony Hawk, Jackie Joyner-Kersee, and Muhammad Ali, appeared on the American morning television talk show Good Morning America to announce their formation of a charity titled Athletes for Hope.
+In April 2007, Jaeger and several former athletes, including Andre Agassi, Lance Armstrong, Tony Hawk, Jackie Joyner-Kersee, and Muhammad Ali, appeared on the American morning television talk show Good Morning America to announce their formation of a charity called Athletes for Hope.

+Jaeger's Little Star Foundation has a podcast called Little Star Light.
+Guests have included David Agus, Jill Bolte Taylor, Christine Brennan, Cindy Crawford, David Foster, Tony Hawk, Judy Jordan, Dallas Jenkins, Samina Khan, Nancy Lieberman, Patrick McEnroe, Anne Drysdale, Joe Moravsky, Brian Sharp, Michael Singer, Leslie Visser, Alice Walker, and Kurt Warner.

+In September 2025, Jaeger attended the unveiling of a “Pressure is a Privilege” plaque honoring Billie Jean King at the USTA Billie Jean King National Tennis Center during the U.S. Open.
+She reflected on her 1983 Wimbledon semifinal against King, describing it as an honor to share the court with her, and said that King’s phrase “Pressure is a privilege” continues to influence her outlook and charitable work.